openstack-archive/networking-infoblox/doc/source/configuration_guide.rst

 The DNS zones are created under a DNS View, the name of which is constructed using the `DNS View` EA.

+`External Domain Name Pattern`.
+This EA is used to control how domain names for IP address allocations are determined for external networks.
+If this EA is not set, then `Default Domain Name Pattern` is used for external networks.
+The same patterns are supported as for `Default Domain Name Pattern`.

 `Default Host Name Pattern`.
 This EA controls host names in a manner similar to the way `Default Domain Name Pattern` controls domain names.
 In addition to the patterns supported for domain names, this EA supports these: